-Want to make shopping for a car more fun and less stress?
+Want to streamline your car-shopping process?
 Check out the following guidelines:

-- Convenience is key.
-After you buy or lease your vehicle, you’ll want to establish a relationship with the service department.
-A franchised dealer close to your home or workplace will make your life a lot easier.
+Once you've selected your vehicle, you’ll probably establish a relationship with the dealership's service department.
+A franchised dealer near your home or workplace will make life a lot easier.

-- If necessary, will they provide a loaner car or a rental at a discounted rate?
+- If necessary, will they provide a loaner or a rental at a discounted rate?

 - Does the service department offer coupons, promotions or discounts?

 - How many years has the dealership been in business?